KVAMALRAJ/FooCus-HTX/QUICK_START_LLM_EXPANSION.md

 2. Sign up or log in
 3. Go to API Keys section
 4. Create a new API key
-5. Copy the key to your `.env` file
+5. Copy the key to your `config.txt` file

 ### 4. Launch Fooocus